Back to Journal

 magna cum laude

-Meaning: with great honor
+Meaning: with great praise; an academic honor

 Example: He graduated magna cum laude.